top of page

 How is Severance Pay Calculated?
 Calculating Severance Pay in Canada

 Losing a job without cause can be unsettling.
 You may be wondering: How is severance pay calculated?
-One of the first things you want to understand is how much severance pay you might be entitled to.
+One of the first things you want to understand is how is severance pay calculated — and how much you might be entitled to.
 Knowing this helps you plan your next steps with confidence.
 In this article, we walk you through the basics of calculating severance pay in Canada.
 You’ll find clear explanations, practical tips, and resources to help you get the fair package you deserve.
-Severance Payment Calcu

 SeverEase